PierreDV/piktochart_coding_challenge/README.md

   1. Calculating the subtotal of all items.
   2. Applying any discounts from active offers.
   3. Determining the appropriate delivery charge based on the **discounted total**.
-  4. Returning the final total, formatted as USD currency string.
+  4. Returning the final total, formatted as a USD currency string.

 ### `Offers` Module

-The `Offers` module contains special pricing rules that can be easily extended by adding new classes.
+The `Offers` module contains special pricing rules that can be extended by adding new classes.

 An included example offer is the `BuyOneGetSecondHalfPrice` class.
 This class can be initialized with a specific `product_code` (e.g. `'R01'`) and includes an `apply` method which: